-Our standard guidebook is Lonely Planet but for Paraguay, there is no separate book.
+Our standard guidebook is Lonely Planet, however, for Paraguay there is no separate travel guide.
 You depend on one chapter in Lonely Planet’s South America on a Shoestring.
-This is quite limited so I would always try to find a guidebook focused on the country itself (see below, I found one on Amazon when writing this blog post but we haven’t used it).
+This is quite limited so I would always try to find a guidebook focused on the country itself.

 Although quality can differ quite a bit per country and edition, we generally find that Lonely Planets gives a good overview of the country.
 We use this book to get a feel for the country and once we’ve crossed the border we will search for local guidebooks and other sources of information.

 Other travelers, especially overlanders, are smitten with the South American Handbook as it is more focused on road travel.
 I have also enjoyed Lonely Planet’s phrasebooks and find its Healthy Travel booklets useful as well.

 Products from Amazon